-Sympli web app and extension for Android Studio: What’s the difference?
+Sympli Handoff web app and extension for Android Studio: What’s the difference?

-There are two main differences between the Sympli web app and extension for Android Studio: first, the plugin works offline and second, the plugin integrates more tightly when working with Android projects compared to the web app.
+There are two main differences between the Sympli Handoff web app and extension for Android Studio: first, the plugin works offline, and second, the plugin integrates more tightly when working with Android projects compared to the web app.
 For example, the plugin provides a visual Merge Assets feature as well as options to merge colors and fonts.
-Another handy feature which highlights the deeper integration when working with the Android Studio plugin is the code autocompletion feature: when you select a design element, Sympli will automatically generate code for width, height, margins, etc.
+Another handy feature that highlights the deeper integration when working with the Android Studio plugin is the code auto-completion feature: when you select a design element, Sympli will automatically generate code for width, height, margins, etc.

 To recap, it just takes three simple steps for designers and developers to work seamlessly with assets in Sympli:

-- Inspect designs and download assets via web app, Android Studio, or Xcode
+Inspect designs and download assets via the web app, Android Studio, or Xcode

 Our team hopes to help bring order to your world so you can spend more of your time creating awesome stuff.
 Please don’t hesitate to contact us with any questions, feedback or feature requests you might have.